Priority, Cut, If-Then-Else and Exception Handling in Logic Programming: The Language

 In the rules above, $A$ represents an atomic formula.
-A $D$-formula is called a Horn clause with SCD goals.
+A $D$-formula is called a Horn clause with sequential choice.

+We will present a machine's strategy, which we call {\it prioritized}-proof.
+The idea is that we associate a pmove with $D_0\adcp D_1$ where a {\it pmove} is a bit $0$ or $1$.
+During execution, the pmove 0(1) is recorded, $if D_0 (D_1)$ is used.
+A {\it prun} is a finite sequence of pmoves.
+We propose a priority-based derivation of the form $(\cal D, \rho)$ which associates a prun $\rho$ with the derivation $\cal D$.
+A prun places a priority on the derivation $\cal D$.
+Our scheme is based on the popular lexicographical ordering .
+That is, a prun 000$\ldots$ means the highest and 111$\ldots$ the lowest priority.
+For example, suppose there are two derivations $(\mathcal{D}_1,01)$ and $(\mathcal{D}_2,11)$ for a goal.
+Then it expresses that the former has higher-priority than the latter.

+Resolving conflicts based on lexicographical ordering on pruns might look complicated but is in fact quite simple and leads to the above semantics.

-We will present a machine's strategy for this language as a set of rules.
-These rules in fact depend on the top-level constructor in the expression, a property known as uniform provability\cite{Mil89jlp,MNPS91,KK07}.
+To be specific, the way the machine operates in fact depends on the top-level constructor in the expression, a property known as uniform provability\cite{Mil89jlp,MNPS91,KK07}.
 Note that execution alternates between two phases: the goal-reduction phase and the backchaining phase.
 In the goal-reduction phase (denoted by $\intp(D,G)$), the machine tries to solve a goal $G$ from a clause $D$ by simplifying $G$.
-The rule (6) -- (8) are related to this phase.
+The rule (9) -- (12) are related to this phase.
 If $G$ becomes an atom, the machine switches to the backchaining mode.
-This is encoded in the rule (5).
-In the backchaining mode (denoted by $bc(D_1,D,A)$), the machine tries to solve an atomic goal $A$ by first reducing a Horn clause $D_1$ to simpler forms (via rule (3) and (4)) and then backchaining on the resulting clause (via rule (1) and (2)).
+This is encoded in the rule (8).
+In the backchaining mode (denoted by $bc(D_1,D,A)$), the machine tries to solve an atomic goal $A$ by first reducing a Horn clause $D_1$ to simpler forms and then backchaining on the resulting clause.

 \begin{defn} Let $G$ be a goal and let $D$ be a program.
 Then the notion of executing $\lb D,G\rb$ -- $\intp(D,G)$ -- is defined as follows:

 \begin{numberedlist}